-Today’s much quicker method, using the all black chart from the DBJ separation for the repeat on the far right and the command key again, I selected odd numbered rows from the bottom up, and removed the fill.
+Today’s much quicker method, using the all-black chart from the DBJ separation for the repeat on the far right and the command key again, I selected odd-numbered rows from the bottom up and removed the fill.
 The results match the ones from the previous method

 6 rows are required to complete a single row of the design.
 These charts get very long.
-I chose to work first with each design row repeated twice, and then followed the same process as for the 2 color per row separation, including reducing the cells to all black.
+I chose to work first with each design row repeated twice, and then followed the same process as for the 2 colors per row separation, including reducing the cells to all black.
 As one advances up the table, color markings on the far right indicate the single color that is to remain in that row.
 Hold down the command key, and select for removing fill in as many areas as comfortable.
 The magnified images with tables lining up side by side provide a visual check.
-For screen grabs such as these, the individual tables may be moved to front or back of others by using the arrange feature in the format menus.
+For screen grabs such as these, the individual tables may be moved to the front or back of others by using the arrange feature in the format menus.
 The black and white squares would be converted to punched holes in a card (as is) or pixels.
 On either machine, they require elongation X2 for use with the color changer.
-Again, the increase in length may be achieved prior to download in your paint program, or automatically in software or KM that has the feature built in.
+Again, the increase in length may be achieved prior to download in your paint program, or automatically in software or KM that has the feature built-in.
 To elongate the image on the right use option and down arrow if starting from the top.
 I added design row numbers on the right of the table to help track the process.
 Clicking on those numbers performs the same action as doing so on row numbers generated by the software when creating the tables.
 At left is the repeat in process, on the right the final one.
 Note: the numbers 6 and 7 are sequential on the left, an error, with no empty cell vertically between them.
-It is easy to see which row is not elongated, and to make the correction seen in the image to the right.
+It is easy to see which row is not elongated and to make the correction seen in the image to the right.

 MOSAICS 2 WAYS: I previously posted on drawing motifs, and moving from design to pattern.
 Here again, I am starting with an 8 stitch repeat.
 The first method results in a repeat suitable for use with electronics.
-The repeat then in turn needs to have its colors inverted, and is programmed to knit double length.
+The repeat then in turn needs to have its colors inverted and is programmed to knit double length.
 Color changes will occur every 2 rows.
 The original motif is on the left, shown with hidden rows on the right.
 The expanded table is 16 rows in height, double the row height of the original repeat (8).
-Hide odd numbered rows, and fill in your motif.
-(Note table row markings as opposed to design repeat row markings)
+Hide odd-numbered rows, and fill in your motif.
+(Note table row markings as opposed to the design repeat row markings)

-On the expanded graph, with unhidden rows, on odd numbered design repeat marked rows, fill in empty squares with another color.
+On the expanded graph, with unhidden rows, on odd-numbered design repeat marked rows, fill in empty squares with another color.
 Follow that by in turn removing any black squares in that same row.
 Hide rows to collapse the shape, resulting in the top image on the far right.
 The bottom right chart repeat illustrates pixels that would need to be programmed.
 The setting is slip stitch on the main bed <– –>.
 With color reverse, the now white squares will knit, the now black squares will slip.

-EXPERIMENTING WITH LARGER DESIGNS I began with an image used in one of my earlier posts on topic, worked through the whole process and realized at the end of it that my repeat was technically 23, not 24 stitches wide, so it was back to the drawing board for the separation once again with the now counted and marked 24 stitch repeat.
+EXPERIMENTING WITH LARGER DESIGNS I began with an image used in one of my earlier posts on the topic, worked through the whole process, and realized at the end of it that my repeat was technically 23, not 24 stitches wide, so it was back to the drawing board for the separation once again with the now counted and marked 24 stitch repeat.
 Tiling is a quick and easy process using gimp, and these repeats should be checked as those for any other type of fabric.

 The newly corrected repeat (center) was then drawn onto a table twice its original height, as described above.
 The added rows that will be hidden and in turn unhidden are partially shown in incomplete width and highlighted on the right.
-A second color may be added to the repeat at this stage, but I find the results too much to deal with visually for further editing The rows are hidden prior to drawing the repeat, and unhidden to create the expanded graphs.
-Command is held down while clicking on selected rows along the design height for both actions.
+A second color may be added to the repeat at this stage, but I find the results too much to deal with visually for further editing The rows are hidden prior to drawing the repeat and unhidden to create the expanded graphs.
+The command key is held down while clicking on selected rows along with the design height for both actions.
 I find the expanded rows easier to follow for editing, with the blank rows between giving my eyes a rest.
 If black is one of the colors, the borders may be drawn in any shade other than black to make counts in black areas easier.
 Some of the early programs actually assigned black as the value for the €œtransparent€ grid, automatically changing palette colors to other values, or resulting in error messages if black was part of the design palette.
-Since eventually the repeat will need to be reduced to pixels or holes in cards, one can attempt to skip a step by using a darker color for color 2 in the separation and count squares and draw pixels from there.
+Since the repeat eventually will need to be reduced to pixels or holes in cards, one can attempt to skip a step by using a darker color for color 2 in the separation and count squares and draw pixels from there.
 I personally find it easier if I am dealing with only black squares when plotting out pixels for download.
 Adding color to numbered table cells on the right is another clue to follow.
-Within the spreadsheet the whole document allows for easy travel between magnifications for easier editing or prepping for any screen grabs.
+Within the spreadsheet, the whole document allows for easy travel between magnifications for easier editing or prepping for any screen grabs.

-Here the repeat is drawn, rows are unhidden, on even numbered design rows (highlighted on the right in green), the empty squares in that row are filled in with a different color (red).
+Here the repeat is drawn, rows are unhidden, on even-numbered design rows (highlighted on the right in green), the empty squares in that row are filled in with a different color (red).
 The black squares in those same rows are then in turn emptied of color (no fill).
 Again, holding down the command key while selecting across a row allows the same change to be applied to all those cells, making the process faster

-a partial repeat for the squares altered in colors for respective color changesthe completed results for each stepIf rows are hidden at a this stage, the center image will result, and all red squares may be changed to black if preferred
+a partial repeat for the squares altered in colors for respective color changes the completed results for each step If rows are hidden at this stage, the center image will result, and all red squares may be changed to black if preferred

 As mentioned, I prefer to work on expanded graphs.
-When ready to hide rows, select empty squares (no numbers) on right, again holding down command key while doing so to make a global change as opposed to row by row
+When ready to hide rows, select empty squares (no numbers) on right, again holding down the command key while doing so to make a global change as opposed to row by row

 The BW image tiled.
 Most electronics (ayab is an exception) require a single repeat in width and height.
-If color reverse is an option, one may program white squares and use the machine or software to color reverse.
-Punchcard knitters use the 24 stitch width repeat in width, twice in lenght, punching all black squares.
+If color reversal is an option, one may program white squares and use the machine or software to color reverse.
+Punchcard knitters use the 24 stitch width repeat in width, twice in length, punching all black squares.
 Slip stitch <€” €”> is the default setting.